Before Your Eyes: The Game You Control With a Blink — Interview

 Game director and composer Oliver Lewin joined the team soon after, and the trio embarked on what would become a roller coaster of a journey.
-In 2014, a 15-minute demo won the team the developers choice award at Indiecade.
+In 2014, a 15-minute demo won the team the developer’s choice award at Indiecade.
 Later, they presented a more fleshed-out version at GDC and won the student award.

 Following a successful Kickstarter and a partnership with publisher Ryot, Bela Messex—a game designer and programmer who’d recently launched his debut title Little Bug—joined the team.
 Along with engineer Richard Beer, he was instrumental in developing the idea of controlling the game by blinking.

-Bela saw huge promise in the project, but getting it to work was no easy feat.
-“So much of this ground wasn’t covered, no one had ever used this,“ he said.
+Bela saw huge promise in the project, but getting it to work was no easy feat: “So much of this ground wasn’t covered, no one had ever used this,“ he said.
 “We were simultaneously trying to make the mechanic work while trying to functionally get things to work with a random person’s webcam or lighting situation.
 On top of that, blinking needed to work with the story.”

-Efforts in ludonarrative harmony
+Efforts in the ludonarrative

 Both developers stressed the importance of playtesting.
-As well as ensuring players clicked with the story, the team had a lot of practical challenges to work through.
-“Each of these scenes, of which there are 120-130 scenes that you blink though in total, had its own unique needs and had to match the story,” Bela explained.
+As well as ensuring players clicked with the story, the team had a lot of practical hardware challenges to work through: “Each of these scenes, of which there are 120-130 scenes that you blink through in total, had its own unique needs and had to match the story,” Bela explained.
 “Each scene had to have that moment of, “oh, I missed it”.
 We had to do that 130 times with each scene doing it a different way.
 It has to be playtested so many times.”

 About that script

 “Growing up in southern California, you come to learn of a coyote as a symbol for death,” told Graham.
-“All of our earliest memories of death are having memories of one pet or another get eaten by a coyote.”
+“All of our earliest memories of death are having memories of one pet or another getting eaten by a coyote.”